edbeard/chemdataextractor-csr/README.rst

     :target: https://github.com/mcs07/ChemDataExtractor/blob/master/LICENSE

-ChemDataExtractor-IDE is an extension of the `ChemDataExtractor`_ repository with the functionality to identify microscopy images automatically.
+ChemDataExtractor-CSDE is an extension of the `ChemDataExtractor`_ repository with the functionality to identify candidate chemical scheamtic diagram images automatically.

 Installation
 ------------